sorenbronsted/libdatabase/readme.md

 Current the orm supports mysql, sqlite and db2.
 The last one need pdo_ibm pecl module installed.
-Version 1.3.3 does not support php5 on ubuntu so an UFDS packages 'pdoibm' exists on dev.ufds.lan.
+Version 1.3.3 does not support php5 on ubuntu so an UFDS packages 'pdoibm' exists on dev.